bundly/dash/README.md

 It let's you take your utility tools, a step further.
 Designed specifically to enhance your Fellowship experience.
 Here are the features that are offered:

-- Generate Standup Notes Automatically!
-Bundly Looks through the Pull Requests Reviewed, Issues inreracted with, Pull requests opened, commits made and even the previous day's standup and generates standup notes
+- **Generate Standup Notes in markdown automatically!** Bundly Looks through the Pull Requests Reviewed, Issues inreracted with, Pull requests opened, commits made and even the previous day's standup and generates standup notes
   - Also supports people in multiple pods and shows sugessions from previous day's standup notes from all pods !
 ![Screenshot 2020-07-16 at 11 29 16 PM](https://user-images.githubusercontent.com/11258286/87705859-2cf11e80-c7bc-11ea-9827-8d92cab0c245.png)

--  Receive personalized notifications for your repositories including:
+-  **Receive personalized notifications** for your repositories including:
     - Issues and their comments
     - Pull Requests and their comments
     - Comments on any commits